gvwilson/thirdbit/unused/voyage/index.md

 Reflection both courted her, but she held fast: henceforth, she would speak for the East Wall *maatila*, and no one else.

-Perguuran led the charge against his "wayward charge".
+Perguuran led the attack on his "wayward charge".
 At the Purplesday Debate on Sapphire 12, he rose on a point of procedure, pointed dramatically at Ryutaanan, and demanded to know what right "that interloper" had to be present on the debating floor?
 Ignoring the uproar that followed, Ryutaanan calmly rose to her feet and held up the petition her students had quietly circulated throughout East Wall during the preceding month.
 "This is my right," she announced, passing it to a page to be taken up to the debate's gaveleer for inspection.
 "Where, colleague, is yours?"

 On cue, three other debaters—Eirika's Juuso, Kylliki's Aatu, and Rauha's Terhenaar—rose and passed forward petitions of their own.
 In a clear, strong